libigl/libigl/tutorial/tutorial.md

 serializer_load.Load("temp.xml");
 ```

-This can also be used as a convenient interface to provide parameters to
-command line applications, since the xml files can be directly edited with a
-standard text editor.
+The serialization framework can also be used as a convenient interface to provide parameters to command line applications, since the xml files can be directly edited with a standard text editor.

-We demonstrate the serialization framework in [Example
-601](601_Serialization/main.cpp).
+The code snippets above are extracted from [Example 601](601_Serialization/main.cpp).
 We strongly suggest that you make the entire
-state of your application always serializable: this will save you a lot of
+state of your application always serializable since it will save you a lot of
-troubles when you'll be making figures for a scientific publication.
+troubles when you will be preparing figures for a scientific report.
 It is very
-common to have to do small changes to figures during the production of a paper,
-and being able to serialize the entire state just before you take screenshots
-will save you many painful hours before a submission deadline.
+common to have to do small changes to figures, and being able to serialize the entire state just before you take screenshots will save you many painful hours before a submission deadline.

 ## Mixing matlab code [602]

-libigl can be interfaced matlab, to offload some of the numerically heavy
+libigl can be interfaced with matlab to offload numerically heavy
 computation to a matlab script.
-This has the major advantage of allowing to
-develop efficient and complex UI in C++, while keeping the advantage of fast
-protototyping of matlab.
-In particular, using an external matlab script in a
-libigl application allows to change the algorithm in the matlab script without
+The major advantage of this approach is that you will be able to develop efficient and complex user-interfaces in C++, while exploting the syntax and fast protototyping features of matlab.
+In particular, the use of an external matlab script in a libigl application allows to change the matlab code while the C++ application is running, greatly increasing coding efficiency.
-having to recompile the C++ part.

 We demonstrate how to integrate matlab in a libigl application in [Example
 602](602_Matlab/main.cpp).
 The example uses matlab to compute the